Keeping life green and simple

 We believe that choosing 100Green as your energy provider is a lifestyle choice and not just an energy choice.
 That’s why we fill our blog and our social feeds with ideas and thoughts on how we can live more sustainable lives.

 You can view our blog articles here or follow us on Facebook, Instagram and Twitter

 First, the most popular sandwich or wrap choices were identified and then the main filling for each one was established (where data was available).

-So we could make easy comparisons, this was combined with the nation's favourite snack and drink choice - which turned out to be a Walkers packet of crisps and a Coca Cola.
-This gave a base measurement of 250g Co2e.
-We combined this with the base estimate for sandwich packaging which was 39.7g Co2e.
+To make easy comparisons, this was combined with the nation's favourite snack and drink choice - which turned out to be Walkers crisps and a Coca Cola.
+This gave a base measurement of 250g CO2e.
+We combined this with the base estimate for sandwich packaging which was 39.7g CO2e.

-The main ingredients of the sandwich, the snack and drink were all combined to give a total C02e (Carbon Dioxide Equivalent) calculation that helped us compare the main variables found in a Meal Deal.
+The main ingredients of the sandwich, the snack and drink were all combined to give a total CO2e (Carbon Dioxide Equivalent) calculation that helped us compare the main variables found in a meal deal.
 Note that bread was not included.

 Are avocados worse for the environment than meat?

 CO2e associated with different types of packaging)